openforcefield/openff-evaluator/docs/builddocs.rst

 <https://property-estimator.readthedocs.io/en/latest/>`_, it is sometimes useful
 to build a local version such as when

-- developing new pages and you wish to preview those pages without having to wait for ReadTheDocs to finish building.
+- developing new pages which you wish to preview without having to wait for ReadTheDocs to finish building.

 - debugging errors which occur when building on ReadTheDocs.